Revolver Evolution: The Best 9mm Revolvers on the Market

-When it comes to concealed carry, revolvers have been in use for over a century.
+When it comes to concealed carry, wheel guns have been in use for over a century.
 That’s a long time in the firearm world, and since over those 100 years or so handheld firearms have seen a lot of innovation.

-For most people, that means when they think of a carry arm, they gravitate toward a semi-automatic firearm, preferably in a performant caliber like .45 ACP or 9mm.
+For most people, that means when they think of a carry gun, they gravitate toward a semi-automatic firearm, preferably in a performant caliber like .45 ACP or 9mm.

-This has led some people to think that revolvers have become the stuff of competitive shooters or old-fashioned types who want to carry a snub-nose .38 special in their trenchcoat pocket.
+This has led some people to think that revolvers are really only useful as a backup gun — or even worse, that they’ve become the stuff of niche competitive shooters or old-fashioned types who want to carry a snub-nose .38 special in their trenchcoat pocket.
 There is, however, certainly a case to be made for using centerfire revolvers as carry guns today.

 We highlight six 9mm revolvers that bring innovative design to the table, proving that centerfire revolvers aren’t stuck in the days of Wild Bill or Dick Tracy.